 Service to be held:

-He was preceded in death by his wife, parents, one sister, and three brothers.
+He was preceded in death by his parents; and brother-in-laws, David Buckley and D. Ray Sondreal.

 Service to be held: